nothehecat/master-algorithms-rs/the_rust_language/README.md

 ---

-## 🐚 ownership
+## ownership

 <br>

-* ownership is a set of rules that govern how Rust manages memory.
+* ownership is a set of rules that govern how **Rust** manages memory.
-* While some languages have garbage collection and others need explicit memory de-allocation, Rust uses a system of ownership with a set of rules that the compiler checks (so that the program won't compile if any of the rules are violated).
+* While some languages have garbage collection and others need explicit memory de-allocation, **Rust** uses a system of ownership with a set of rules that the compiler checks (so that the program won't compile if any rules are violated).

 <br>